hellaz/hellaz.github.io/README.md

-# Hellaz Team Repo
+# Hellaz Team

 Hellaz.EU and Hellaz.Net

 ### Credits

-•	RSS Feed is based on - https://github.com/sdepold/jquery-rss
+•	Reviewd RSS Feed is based on - https://github.com/sdepold/jquery-rss
-•	NPv5 uses the images from Unsplash.com for background imagery
+•	Used the images from Unsplash.com for background imagery
-•	NPv5 also uses Materialize CSS
+•	Considered also use of Materialize CSS